Cheap Flights from Dallas to Cancun

 - Consider Connecting Flights for Value: While direct is convenient, look at connecting options on United via Houston (IAH) or Delta via Atlanta (ATL).
 Sometimes, especially when American's direct flights are pricey, these connecting itineraries can shave $50-$100 off the fare, provided you don't mind the extra travel time.

 - Dallas Airport Choice: Nearly all nonstops depart from DFW.
 While Southwest flies to Cancun, their Dallas service originates from DAL with a connection, usually through Houston (HOU).
-If you prefer Southwest's baggage policy, this could be an option, but it won't be a nonstop.
+If you prefer Southwest's no-change-fee flexibility, this could be an option, but it won't be a nonstop.

 - Hurricane Season Bargains: Don't completely discount hurricane season (July-October).
 While there's a risk, it's also when you'll find the absolute lowest fares and fewer crowds.
 Many resorts offer hurricane guarantees, and often, storms pass quickly or don't directly hit Cancun.
 It's a calculated risk that often pays off handsomely.